furkanCalik7/Yoldas/backend/fastApiProject/README.md

 To use the backend:
 -
-- set to directory "fastApiProject"
+- set to directory "backend"
 - run "pip install -r requirement.txt"
-- run "uvicorn main:app --reload"
+- run "uvicorn fastApiProject.main:app --reload"
 - hopefully, there should be no errors

 While developing: